Code-Institute-Submissions/akramalex-Portfolio1/README.md

 * The header

-  * The header shows the name of the club , using the other color chosen : dark orange and continuing the computre code font theme.
+  * The header shows the name of the club, using the other color chosen: dark orange and continuing the computer code font theme.

-  * The header explaing the club is for kids aged 8 to 18.
+  * The header explains the club is for kids aged 8 to 18.

-  * This section provides the user with clear information about what the site is and who the clube it is for.
+  * This section provides the user with clear information about what the site is and who the club is for.

   ![](assets/images/sc1-3.png)

 * The About Us

-    - The About us section gives details about what the club offers their members , and has a table with the club meeting time.
+  - The "About Us" section gives details about what the club offers its members and has a table with the club meeting times.

-    - This seciion shows the user the important information they need to know  about the club : what they offer and when they are open for different age groups.
+  - This section shows the user the important information they need to know about the club: what they offer and when they are open for different age groups.

   ![](assets/images/sc1-4.png)

 *  The Sign up Form

-     - The sign up section has a form to collect details from parents to they can sign up to the coding club.
+     - The "Sign Up" section has a form to collect details from parents so they can sign up for the coding club.

-     - The Form collects the child's name , and Child's age , and parent/guardian's name , and an email address.
+     - The form collects the child's name, child's age, parent/guardian's name, and an email address.

-     - The sign up form is valuable to the user as it gives them the ability to sign up to join the Coding Club .
+     - The sign-up form is valuable to the user as it gives them the ability to sign up to join the Coding Club.

+  * The sign-up form tested child's name, child's age, parent/guardian's name, and an email address, all required and takes me to the codeinstitute page after filling all information.

      ![](assets/images/sc1-5.png)